Herbal teas sound harmless, and some have been said help relieve common pregnancy symptoms. But others can be dangerous to consume during pregnancy.

 Herbal teas are made by infusing plant materials into hot water.
-Herbal teas can be made from:
+These types of teas can be made from:

 Herbal teas typically don’t contain caffeine.
 They may be used to tame upset tummies, soothe frayed nerves, or induce sleep.